 - 5.1.
 In conjunction with the HR function within each company, there must be a training database/matrix in place for Health & Safety Training and Safety Inductions. - 5.2.
 Each Company must have in place an annual safety employee training program.
 Such training must include an assessment and be recorded. - 5.3.
 Each operational full time operational employee must receive 12 hours training per year.
 Again such training must involve an assessment. - 5.4.
 Each company must have programs in place to ensure all managers and supervisors receive dedicated safety management training relevant to their position. - 5.5.
-Such training , as required by point 5.4 should include as a minimum: - Contractor Management: Ref LSR rules 1 and 10 - Communication Skills: using material such as the 2017/18 campaign Frontline Leader DVD - Safety Roles / Safety Responsibilities/ Expected Safety Behaviours - 5.6.
+Such training, as required by point 5.4 should include as a minimum: - Contractor Management: Ref LSR rules 1 and 10 - Communication Skills: using material such as the 2017/18 campaign Frontline Leader DVD - Safety Roles / Safety Responsibilities/ Expected Safety Behaviours - 5.6.
 A specific Health & Safety induction process must be in place for all new employees, contractors and visitors.
 Safety Inductions for new employees and contractors must involve an assessment. - 5.7.
-Where safety training , including safety stand downs and toolbox talks are taking place at a site all contractors working at the site should be included, where appropriate, in such safety events. - 5.8.
+Where safety training, including safety stand downs and toolbox talks are taking place at a site all contractors working at the site should be included, where appropriate, in such safety events. - 5.8.
 All supervisors will be required to complete the CRH FLL (Frontline Leadership Program) which is due for launch by CRH in late 2019. - 5.9.
-Contract truck driver induction training and assessment.
-Such inductions and assessments are currently required under LSR No.8.
-An online program to allow online inductions for 4 categories of truck will be available in all languages from December 2018 the program incorporates videos and an assessment.
+Due to the high use / turnover of contract transport drivers, companies are required to have an online safety induction capability for this group.
+A number of examples of such systems have been provided and such a system must be in place by April 2020.